patronasxdxd/dev/README.md

 You may want to use this before starting the dev-frontend in development mode.
 To use the newly deployed contracts, switch MetaMask to the built-in "Localhost 8545" network.

-> Q: How can I get Collateral on the local blockchain?
+> Q: How can I get collateral on the local blockchain?
 > A: Import this private key into MetaMask:
 > `0x4d5db4107d237df6a3d58ee5f70ae63d73d7658d4026f2eefd2f204c81682cb7`
-> This account has all the Collateral you'll ever need.
+> This account has all the collateral you'll ever need.

 Once you no longer need the local node, stop it with: